Hey Google: Your secret devices are showing.

-On October 4, we were pretty sure Google would reveal a phone -- or two.
-But now, we're wondering if the company will have any surprises at all.
+On October 4, we're pretty sure Google will reveal a phone -- or two.
+But now, we're wondering if the company will have any surprises left.

 Droid Life, a long-running Android news site, is reporting that it managed to get its hands on pictures and prices for not one, not two, but five new Google hardware products that will allegedly be revealed in two weeks' time -- all thanks to a loyal reader who reached out to the site.